There is no place to donate to the cause. We have not sought foundation support.

 -----------------------------------------------------------------------------------

-Kids sometimes my dreams skips a person.
-Did you notice there was no guide before in the notes?
-They came when I go back, meditate and day dream a bit.
+They came when I go back, meditate and day dream a bit as I haven't completed the journey that I knew happened already.
 Now next up we had notes for the trip up the NIle as they learned in the city that the sheep was sold.
-But we have no details.for a bit and that is fine all I need is to sleep a bit.
+But we have no details.for a bit and that is fine.
+Don't worry I will sleep on it but I have something of a beginning.

 -----------------------------------------------------------------------------------